trung1704ptit/LeetCode/Security/questions.md

 ## 5. What happen during TLS Handshake?
+1. Client sends Client Hello message to Server which include:
+TLS version client supports (1.0 2.0 ..)
+cipher suites client supports (algorithm) a random bytes: client random

+2. Server sends Server Hello message to Client which include:
+Server's SSL certificate
+server's chosen cipher suites
+a random bytes: server random

+3. Client confirms Server's identity (authentication) by checking the server's SSL certificate using RSA encryption:
+SSL certificate contains:
+domain name
+person/ organization owns the certificate which Certificate authority (CA) issued it
+CA's digital signature
+issue date
+expiration date
+server's PK (used later in key exchanges) …

+The whole identity authentication is based on the idea "You trust the CA, and they trust me, therefore you can trust me.": the browser has a build-in list of all CA's public key it uses CA's PK to decrypt the CA's digital signature it confirms that the decrypted data is matched.

+4. Key Exchange, use RSA

+Client generates a random pre-master secret, encrypts it with the Server's public key (found in Server SSL's certificate), sends the result to Server
+Server decrypts the pre-master secret using its secret key.
+At this point, both Client and Server share the same pre-master secret.

+5. Both Client and Server generate session key from pre-master secret, client random, and server random

+session_key = hash(pre-master secret, ClientHello.random, ServerHello.random)

+6. Client is ready: The client sends a "finished" message that is encrypted with a session key.

+7. Server is ready: The server sends a "finished" message encrypted with a session key.

+8. The handshake is completed, and communication continues using the symmetric encryption with key == session key.

 ## 6. Why use symmetric encryption for exchanging data instead of asymmetric encryption?
+Bacause the symmetric is faster than asymmetric encryption.

 ## 7. What is the use of client random and server random in TLS handshake?
+Avoid replay attack: if there is no client random and server random, hacker capture the package and resend.

 ## 8. What is CORS?
+To understand about CORS we need to understand about Same origin policy (SOP) of browser. <br>
+SOP that mean: A web application using APIs can only request HTTP resources from the same origin the application was loaded from.
+- This policy is for security resone, not apply for debug tool (Postman,...), not apply for some HTMl tag: img, link, frame,...

+### So what is CORS?
+- CORS: cross-origin resource sharing.
+- CORS is merchanism to bypass SOP
+- Using CORS we can define which origin can request to the server's origin.

 ## 9. How to prevent SQL injection?
+Use Prepared Statement: database to distinguish between code and data, regardless of what user input is supplied.

 ## 10. How do you implement authentication?
+- Client login to system
+- Server validate username/password.
+If success, server wil generate JWT using secret key and return it to client.
+- Client using JWT attach in header, send request to server
+- Server validates JWT using secret key. if Success, response to client.

+### JWT = header + payload + signature
+signature = hash(encode(header) + encode(payload), secret_key)
+validate: signature == hash(encode(header) + encode(payload), public_key)

 ## 11. How JWT work?
 Pros & Cons?
 How to revoke JWT from server?
 - Json web token is an open standard that defines a way for securely transmitting data between client-server.
 - This information can be verified and trusted because it is digitally signed.
 JWTs can be signed using a secret or a public/private key pair using RSA.